 Demonstration that they have not been employed in any capacity by a securities or commodities industry participant (licensed or unlicensed), securities issuer, or financial counselor, within the last 12 months; and

-To the extent that the Law Student Member or prospective Law Student Member is actively working with, interning with, or at the time of application has been extended an offer to work or intern with, a firm that practices in the area of securities industry/customer disputes, at least 80 percent of their legal and professional work for the firm involving securities industry/customer disputes is performed on behalf of customers.
+To the extent that the Law Student Member or prospective Law Student Member is actively working with, interning with, or at the time of application has been extended an offer to work or intern with, a firm that practices in the area of securities industry/customer disputes, at least 80 percent of their legal and professional work for the firm involving securities industry/customer disputes, and at least 80 percent of the law firm’s work involving securities industry/customer disputes, is performed on behalf of customers.
 For purposes of determining whether a person meets this requirement:

 “Securities industry/customer disputes” shall mean disputes between investors, on the one hand, and any one or more of the following, on the other: securities and commodities industry participants (licensed or unlicensed), securities issuers, financial counselors, and persons alleged to have liability for the acts or omissions of any of the foregoing.